Highrise alternative investment skyscraper

 This effectively means that investors can treat gains they have acquired from shares, property sales, or any other chargeable asset as though they had been acquired in future years, offering investors the power to reorganise their tax liabilities to best make use of annual tax allowances and personal circumstances.

-For example: should a higher/additional rate taxpayer sell a property and make a capital gain of £100,000, where usually that individual would be required to pay £28,000 of their gain in CGT (28% on property), EIS deferral relief will allow them to receive the full sum of the gain and defer the CGT due to a later year.
+Should a higher/additional rate taxpayer sell a property and make a capital gain of £100,000, where usually that individual would be required to pay £28,000 of their gain in CGT (28% on property), EIS deferral relief will allow them to receive the full sum of the gain and defer the CGT due to a later year.

 In order to qualify for deferral relief, HMRC state that the gain must be invested into EIS-eligible shares within one year prior or three years after it arises.
 The gain will cease to be deferred when the EIS shares are sold, and there is no upper limit to the value of gains that can be deferred.